mms-fcul/PyBindE/README.md

   There is an _'example'_ folder which contains a test case for basic usage.
 A _'frame00100.gro'_ file is provided, (which is a MD simulation frame for a Beta-2-Microglobin dimer), as well as a bash script _'example_run.sh'_ with the a basic usage example.

-  Different systems may have amino acid residues not found on the provided databases, missing atomic radii and charges in the classifier file and in the DelPhi4Py databases (DataBaseT.crg and DatabaseT.siz).
-These can be manually added on the appropriate files, taking care to respect each file's specific formatting.
+  Different systems may have amino acid residues not found on the provided databases, missing charges or atomic radii in the classifier file and in the DelPhi4Py databases (DataBaseT.crg and DatabaseT.siz).
+These can be manually added on the appropriate files, taking care to respect each file's specific formatting (be extra careful with extra spaces).

-  **IMPORTANT NOTE**: it's __crucial__ that system (present in the .gro files you intend to use to run MMPBSA calculations) is __centered in the simulation box__ in every frame, with no breaks in the Periodic Boudary Condition, otherwise the results cannot be trusted.
+  **IMPORTANT NOTE**: it's __crucial__ that your system (present in the .gro files you intend to use to run MMPBSA calculations) is __centered in the simulation box__ in every frame, with no breaks in the Periodic Boudary Condition, otherwise the results cannot be trusted.

 ## Installation & Dependencies